influxdata/docs-v2/content/v2.0/query-data/guides/custom-functions/custom-aggregate.md

         avg:   accumulator.sum / accumulator.count
       })
     )
-    // Drop the sum and count columns since they are no longer needed
+    // Drop the sum and the count columns since they are no longer needed
     |> drop(columns: ["sum", "count"])
-    // Set the _field column of the output table to whatever
+    // Set the _field column of the output table to to the value
-    // is provided in the outputField parameter
+    // provided in the outputField parameter
     |> set(key: "_field", value: outputField)
-    // Rename to avg column to _value
+    // Rename avg column to _value
     |> rename(columns: {avg: "_value"})
 ```
 {{% /code-tab-content %}}